davidben/tls-trust-expressions/draft-ietf-tls-trust-anchor-ids.md

 # Trust Anchor Identifiers {#trust-anchor-ids}

-This section defines trust anchor identifiers, which are short, unique identifiers for a trust anchor.
-To simplify allocation, these identifiers are defined with object identifiers (OIDs) {{X680}} and IANA-registered Private Enterprise Numbers (PENs) {{!RFC9371}}:
+This section defines trust anchor IDs, which are short, unique identifiers for a trust anchor.
+To simplify allocation, trust anchor IDs are defined with object identifiers (OIDs) {{X680}} and IANA-registered Private Enterprise Numbers (PENs) {{!RFC9371}}:

-A trust anchor identifier is defined with an OID under the OID arc of some PEN.
+A trust anchor ID is defined with an OID under the OID arc of some PEN.
 For compactness, they are represented as relative object identifiers (see Section 33 of {{X680}}), relative to the OID prefix `1.3.6.1.4.1`.
-For example, an organization with PEN 32473 might define a trust anchor identifier with the OID `1.3.6.1.4.1.32473.1`.
+For example, an organization with PEN 32473 might define a trust anchor ID with the OID `1.3.6.1.4.1.32473.1`.
 As a relative object identifier, it would be the OID `32473.1`.

-Depending on the protocol, trust anchor identifiers may be represented in one of three ways:
+Depending on the protocol, trust anchor IDs may be represented in one of three ways:

-* For use in ASN.1-based protocols, a trust anchor identifier's ASN.1 representation is the relative object identifier described above.
+* For use in ASN.1-based protocols, a trust anchor ID's ASN.1 representation is the relative object identifier described above.
 This may be encoded in DER {{X690}}, or some other ASN.1 encoding.
-The example identifier's DER encoding is the six-octet sequence `{0x0d, 0x04, 0x81, 0xfd, 0x59, 0x01}`.
+The example ID's DER encoding is the six-octet sequence `{0x0d, 0x04, 0x81, 0xfd, 0x59, 0x01}`.

-* For use in binary protocols such as TLS, a trust anchor identifier's binary representation consists of the contents octets of the relative object identifier's DER encoding, as described in Section 8.20 of {{X690}}.
+* For use in binary protocols such as TLS, a trust anchor ID's binary representation consists of the contents octets of the relative object identifier's DER encoding, as described in Section 8.20 of {{X690}}.
 Note this omits the tag and length portion of the encoding.
-The example identifier's binary representation is the four-octet sequence `{0x81, 0xfd, 0x59, 0x01}`.
+The example ID's binary representation is the four-octet sequence `{0x81, 0xfd, 0x59, 0x01}`.

-* For use in ASCII-compatible text protocols, a trust anchor identifier's ASCII representation is the relative object identifier in dotted decimal notation.
-The example identifier's ASCII representation is `32473.1`.
+* For use in ASCII-compatible text protocols, a trust anchor ID's ASCII representation is the relative object identifier in dotted decimal notation.
+The example ID's ASCII representation is `32473.1`.

-Trust anchor identifiers SHOULD be allocated by the CA operator and common among relying parties that trust the CA. They MAY be allocated by another party, e.g. when bootstrapping an existing ecosystem, if all parties agree on the identifier.
+Trust anchor IDs SHOULD be allocated by the CA operator and common among relying parties that trust the CA. They MAY be allocated by another party, e.g. when bootstrapping an existing ecosystem, if all parties agree on the ID.
 In particular, the protocol requires authenticating and relying parties to agree, and the authenticating party's configuration typically comes from the CA.

-The length of a trust anchor identifier's binary representation MUST NOT exceed 255 bytes.
+The length of a trust anchor ID's binary representation MUST NOT exceed 255 bytes.
 It SHOULD be significantly shorter, for bandwidth efficiency.

 ## Relying Party Configuration

 Relying parties are configured with one or more supported trust anchors.
-Each trust anchor that participates in this protocol must have an associated trust anchor identifier.
+Each trust anchor that participates in this protocol must have an associated trust anchor ID.

-When trust anchors are represented as X.509 certificates, the X.509 trust anchor identifier extension MAY be used to carry this identifier.
-The trust anchor identifier extension has an `extnID` of `id-trustAnchorIdentifier` and an `extnValue` containing a DER-encoded TrustAnchorIdentifier structure, defined below.
-The TrustAnchorIdentifier is the trust anchor identifier's ASN.1 representation, described in {{trust-anchor-ids}}.
+When trust anchors are represented as X.509 certificates, the X.509 trust anchor ID extension MAY be used to carry this ID.
+The trust anchor ID extension has an `extnID` of `id-trustAnchorID` and an `extnValue` containing a DER-encoded TrustAnchorID structure, defined below.
+The TrustAnchorID is the trust anchor ID's ASN.1 representation, described in {{trust-anchor-ids}}.
 This extension MUST be non-critical.

 ~~~
-id-trustAnchorIdentifier OBJECT IDENTIFIER ::= { TBD }
+id-trustAnchorID OBJECT IDENTIFIER ::= { TBD }

-TrustAnchorIdentifier ::= RELATIVE-OID
+TrustAnchorID ::= RELATIVE-OID
 ~~~

-Relying parties MAY instead or additionally configure trust anchor identifiers via some application-specific out-of-band information.
+Relying parties MAY instead or additionally configure trust anchor IDs via some application-specific out-of-band information.

-Relying parties MAY support trust anchors without associated trust anchor identifiers, but such trust anchors will not participate in this protocol.
+Relying parties MAY support trust anchors without associated trust anchor IDs, but such trust anchors will not participate in this protocol.
 Those trust anchors MAY participate in other trust anchor negotiation protocols, such as the `certificate_authorities` extension.

 ## Authenticating Party Configuration

 Authenticating parties are configured with one or more candidate certification paths to present in TLS, in some preference order.
 This preference order is used when multiple candidate paths are usable for a connection.
 For example, the authenticating party may prefer candidates that minimize message size or have more performant private keys.

-Each candidate path which participates in this protocol must be configured with the trust anchor identifier for its corresponding trust anchor.
+Each candidate path which participates in this protocol must be configured with the trust anchor ID for its corresponding trust anchor.
 It is RECOMMENDED, though not required, that this information come from the CA. {{certificate-properties}} defines a RECOMMENDED format for this information, along with an optional ACME {{!RFC8555}} extension for CAs to send it.

-Authenticating parties MAY have candidate certification paths without associated trust anchor identifiers, but such paths will not participate in this protocol.
+Authenticating parties MAY have candidate certification paths without associated trust anchor IDs, but such paths will not participate in this protocol.
 Those paths MAY participate in other trust anchor negotiation protocols, such as the `certificate_authorities` extension.

 # TLS Extension